hybrisPawelWiacek/mcp-helper-v2/README.md

    ```

 3. Tell Claude:
+   > "There is a CLAUDE.md file in mcp-helper-v2, tell me what options I have"

+   Or for legacy compatibility:
    > "There is a file quick-start-guide.md in mcp-helper-v2, tell me what options I have"

 4. Choose your conversation type and follow the guided process.